JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 To add a dependency to a source set, use a `dependencies { ... }` block of the source sets DSL.
 Four kinds of dependencies are supported:

-* `api` dependencies are used both during compilation and at runtime and are exported to a library consumers.
-If any types from a dependency are used in the public API, then it should be an `api` dependency;
+* `api` dependencies are used both during compilation and at runtime and are exported to library consumers.
+If any types from a dependency are used in the public API of the current module, then it should be an `api` dependency;

 * `implementation` dependencies are used during compilation and at runtime for the current module, but are not exposed for compilation of other modules depending on the one with the `implementation` dependency.
 The`implementation` dependency kind should be used for